apalache-mc/apalache/docs/manual.md

 Given a TLA+ specification, with all parameters fixed, our model checker performs the following steps:

  1. It automatically extracts symbolic transitions from the specification.
-This allows us to partition the action Next into a conjunction of simpler actions `A_1, ..., A_n`.
+This allows us to partition the action Next into a disjunction of simpler actions `A_1, ..., A_n`.

- 2. APALACHE translates the operators `Init` and `A_1, ..., A_n` to SMT formulas.
+ 2. APALACHE translates operators `Init` and `A_1, ..., A_n` to SMT formulas.
 This allows us to explore bounded executions with an SMT solver (we are using [Microsoft Z3](https://github.com/Z3Prover/z3)).
 For instance, a sequence of `k` steps, all of which execute action `A_1`, is encoded as a formula `Run(k)` that looks like follows:

 ```tla
 [[Init(s_0)]] /\ [[A_1(s_0, s_1)]] /\ ... /\ [[A_1(s_(k-1), s_k)]]